HarmoniqaOrg/Quantoro/docs/report.md

 ### 3.1.
 Methodology

 Recognizing that markets are not static, we enhanced our model to be adaptive.
-Using a Gaussian Mixture Model (GMM) trained on macroeconomic data (VIX, rates, etc.), the system identifies the prevailing market regime.
-It then dynamically adjusts its risk parameters—becoming more aggressive in calm markets and more defensive during volatility.
+We implemented a transparent `EnsembleRegimeDetector` that calculates a `risk_off_probability` by combining two distinct signals derived from SPY price action: a trend-following signal (based on Simple Moving Averages) and a mean-reversion speed indicator.
+The final probability is a weighted average of these signals, which is then smoothed with a 10-day moving average to reduce noise.
+This allows the optimizer to dynamically adjust its parameters—becoming more aggressive in calm, trending markets and more defensive during periods of volatility and trend exhaustion.

 ### 3.2.
 Performance & Analysis